magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/how-to-create-custom-pagebuilder-content-type-container.md

 [Full width page layouts]: full-width-page-layouts.md
 [Add image uploader to content type]: image-uploader.md
 [Roadmap and Known Issues]: roadmap.md
-[Creating Custom Content Block]: creating-custom-content-block.md
 [How to create custom PageBuilder content type container]: how-to-create-custom-pagebuilder-content-type-container.md

 ## Before you begin

-Refer to how-to-add-new-content-type.md for creating generic content type and content type collection.
+Refer to [How to add a new content type](how-to-add-new-content-type.md) for creating generic content type and content type collection.

 Also, make sure you know how to register your custom module, if not refer to:  https://devdocs.magento.com/guides/v2.2/extension-dev-guide/build/component-registration.html

-In this tutorial, we will be creating a custom container group module named `CustomPageBuilder_CustomContentTypes` that will have 2 appearances, `left` and `right`.
+In this tutorial, we will be creating a custom container group module named `VendorName_CustomContainers` that will have 2 appearances, `left` and `right`.
 And each container group will contain 3 containers in a grid and will be styled differently based on the container groups appearance.

 ## Configuration